-Artificial intelligence insurance claims and the role of AI in claims processing deserve separate attention within the framework of analyzing the impact of AI on the insurance industry in general.
+The role of AI in claims processing deserves separate attention within the framework of analyzing the impact of AI on the insurance industry as a whole.
 This is because claims processing has its own set of specific challenges and requirements.
+When it comes down to it, claims processing is a critical touchpoint in the customer's journey with an insurance company.

 This article will highlight how AI works for claims insurance, the benefits of claims automation with AI, the use cases of AI claims, and their limitations.